File a new or amended trademark or certification mark application

 - Certain amendments to your application are not allowed.
 Check which changes are allowed by reading section 35 of the Trademarks Regulations.

-Effective on , we are starting a new initiative.
+Effective on , we are expanding our practice on telephone amendments.
 You or your appointed agent might get a call from a trademark examiner asking for:

 Verbal permission to amend your application